A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Introduction

 For unit costs, note that \cVD{} is equivalent to the problem of deleting as few elements as possible from a \emph{symmetric} relation to obtain a transitive relation, while \FVST{} is equivalent to the problem of deleting as few elements as possible from an \emph{antisymmetric} and complete relation to obtain a transitive relation.

 In a tournament, hitting all directed cycles is equivalent to hitting all directed triangles, so \FVST{} is also a hitting set problem in a $3$-uniform hypergraph.
-Moreover, \FVST{} is also UCG-hard to approximate to a constant factor smaller than $2$.
+Moreover, \FVST{} is also UGC-hard to approximate to a constant factor smaller than $2$.
 Cai, Deng, and Zang~\cite{CDZ01} gave a $5/2$-approximation algorithm for \FVST, which was later improved to a $7/3$-approximation algorithm by Mnich, Williams, and V\'{e}gh~\cite{MWV16}.
 Lokshtanov, Misra, Mukherjee, Panolan, Philip, and Saurabh~\cite{LMMPPS20} recently gave a \emph{randomized} $2$-approximation algorithm, but no deterministic (polynomial-time) $2$-approximation algorithm is known.
 For \FVST{}, one round of the Sherali-Adams hierarchy actually provides a $7/3$-approximation~\cite{aprile2020simple}.
-This is in contrast with Theorem~\ref{thm:SA1CVD_LB}.

 Among other related covering and packing problems, Fomin, Le, Lokshtanov, Saurabh, Thomass\'e, and Zehavi~\cite{FominLLSTZ19} studied both \cVD{} and \FVST{} from the \emph{kernelization} perspective.
 They proved that the unweighted versions of both problems admit subquadratic kernels: $\mathcal{O}(k^{\frac{5}{3}})$ for \cVD{} and $\mathcal{O}(k^{\frac{3}{2}})$ for $\FVST$.